Because you can’t predict the future.

 Time for some introspection:

-The answers in parenthesis are likely responses if your team behaves in a manner which embraces the values of agile.
+The provided answers are likely responses if your team behaves in a manner which embraces the values of agile.
 So why does it matter?

 There are some universal truths that exist when it comes to software development (and in life):